 Track chores and help teens learn the value of a dollar

 Using an app to track chores is convenient for managing tasks, especially if your family spends lots of time on their phones and devices.
 Mydoh helps kids and teenagers develop real-life money skills early while giving parents transparency and peace of mind.
 Parents can assign chores that allow kids and teenagers to earn money through allowance, which can be accessed using their Smart Card for desired purchases.
 Parents stay involved by tracking their spending and checking their balances, all in real-time.
-Through bite-sized money trivia and in-app learning, Mydoh encourages parents to get involved and build their kids’ financial literacy to tackle future money decisions with ease.

 Get the Mydoh app and start assigning chores to your kids!
 It helps them earn money and teaches them responsibility by doing household tasks.
 Plus, you can track their progress easily.